 From Leiden it was actually quicker to go to a smaller train station in Amsterdam which is closer to where I’m staying, as opposed to going to Central Station.
 I kind of wanted to have the experience of arriving at Amsterdam Central, but the day had gone from having too much time to not enough.

 I love where I’m staying.
-It’s not central, but it’s in a really interesting neighborhood filled with all different kinds of shops and restaurants covering every ethnicity you can imagine.
+It’s not central, but it’s in a really interesting neighborhood.
+All around are different kinds of shops and restaurants covering every ethnicity you can imagine.
 It’s a long walk to the center, but the tram stops 2 blocks away.

-After that I stopped at a grocery store and stocked up on some breakfast food, came home, and went to bed.
+After that I stopped at a grocery store and stocked up on some breakfast food.
+The I came home, and went to bed.